nicholas-khoo/nicholas-khoo/README.md

 Hello there, my name is Nicholas.
 Welcome to my GitHub page!

-I am currently working as an Application Consultant with the Government Technology Agency of Singapore, where I facilitate the adoption of corporate business applications for the entire government.
+I am currently working as a Business Analyst with the Government Technology Agency of Singapore, where I facilitate the adoption of corporate business applications for the entire government.

 I am passionate about everything related to data, and am currently enrolled in the Data Science Immersive Flex course with General Assembly.
 During this period, I will be working on multiple projects and would love to share my journey into the deep realms of data science with you!